Gift cards are a popular present option, but they have some major downsides.

 You also need to be careful here that you don’t chuck out your gift cards once you’ve used them.
 Though most retailers will issue a new gift card, some will require the funds to go back to the original card.

 Be aware that online purchases could also be refunded to credit that can only be used online.
 John Lewis is one worth highlighting here.

-Say you’ve got a paper or plastic gift card you can use in John Lewis & Waitrose shops and online.
-Use it on the John Lewis website and any refunds are in credit just to the use online, limiting when and where you can spend the card.
+Say you’ve got a paper or plastic gift card you can use at both John Lewis & Waitrose shops and websites.
+Use it on the John Lewis website and any refunds are in credit just to use online only at John Lewis – but not Waitrose.

 They often have hidden expiration dates

 Most gift cards will have an expiration date.
 If you don’t use them before this date you lose the cash.
 That’s fine with paper vouchers, and most sent by email, where you can see this date in black and white.

 But you need to be particularly careful with plastic gift cards.
 These can be loaded with different amounts at purchase, which means the details printed on them are often generic.